 Other places to look are dark areas such as behind wallpaper that has lifted, in curtains or drapes, in stoves and ovens or any other unused appliances throughout the house, behind switch plates for your switches and outlet covers and under the tack strips of carpeting.
 Basically, these insects can live anywhere in your home.

-Do Bed Bugs Leave Marks on the Mattress?
+Do They Leave Marks on the Mattress?

 This type of waste will show up as dark spots on the mattress, especially in the crevices or on the box springs.
 The waste can also be found in other areas of the bedroom or house where these little nuisances like to live.

-In early infestation, bed bugs are found mostly along the seams of a mattress as well as the tufts.
+In early infestation, are found mostly along the seams of a mattress as well as the tufts.
 As time goes by and the population increases, they move out and on to bigger and better spaces.
 They prefer to gather on rough surfaces and harbor on wood or paper surfaces.

-Bed bugs only need to feed once a week so they can be difficult to diagnose.
+These bugs only need to feed once a week so they can be difficult to diagnose.
 In addition, each person reacts differently to the bites and still others have no response at all.

 Most people will show signs of a bite in the morning after getting the bite.
 The initial bite presents as a red welt similar to a mosquito bite but smaller.